forrestbao/MLClass/3_Decision_Trees/hw3.md

 Test cases for all functions are provided in `doctest`.
 You can visually compare the outputs of your functions.
 Or you can run the `hw3.py` script as `python3 hw3.py`.
 If you see no error, then all your functions are correct.

-In addition to the doctest cases, an additional function `you_rock` is provided.
-It generates many random datasets and compares the results computed by your functions against those by scikit-learn's `tree` module.
+In addition to the doctest cases, an additional function `you_rock` is provided to test your bonus problem solution.
+It generates many random datasets and compares the results from your `grid_search_split_midpoint` function against those by scikit-learn's `tree` module.
 Because of the slight implementation difference, your `best_feature` and `best_threshold` may not be always the same as scikit-learns'.
 But you should see they are the same for 70% of the cases or more, when calling it as `you_rock(1000, 100, 3)` (1000 samples, feature values ranging from 1 to 100, 3 features).

 ### Hints for programming:
 1. Instead of for-loops, take advantage of numpy's array-wise operations.
 For example,